Lucy Wanapuyngu: Career

-Influence and technique

-Wanapuyngu’s art practice is grounded in the belief that fibre works are vessels of power and knowledge.
-As discussed in Containers of Power: Women With Clever Hands, woven objects such as hers are not merely utilitarian, but are imbued with ancestral significance and are often made for ceremonial exchange.
-This worldview continues to inform her artistic philosophy.
-She has also adapted traditional methods to create contemporary forms, such as string necklaces incorporating natural seeds and bush materials.
-Wanapuyngu’s necklaces, featured in exhibitions like Art on a String (2001), demonstrate how traditional knowledge can find new life in evolving artistic expressions.
-Her innovation reflects the dynamic and adaptive nature of Yolŋu fibre arts.

-Wanapuyngu’s work embodies what Louise Hamby describes as a “living archive,” where each woven piece stores and transmits cultural memory through tactile form.
-Her technique maintains the meticulous hand-spun string-making processes documented in fibre art scholarship, while introducing variations in colour and structure that resonate with both Yolŋu and non-Indigenous audiences.
-In particular, Wanapuyngu’s adaptation of necklace forms has expanded the conventional role of fibre art from ceremonial and domestic contexts into spaces of contemporary exhibition and international recognition.
-Her approach reflects broader movements within Arnhem Land communities, where women’s fibre work is increasingly positioned within dialogues of global Indigenous art.

-Wanapuyngu’s dedication to fibre arts extends beyond her own practice.
-She has mentored younger weavers, taught workshops internationally, and collaborated closely with researchers and curators to document and promote Yolŋu women's fibre traditions.
-In doing so, she continues to ensure that the intricate practices of gathering, dyeing, weaving, and meaning-making remain vital aspects of contemporary Yolŋu life.

 Kluge-Ruhe Aboriginal Art Collection

 From July 2019 to April 2020, the exhibition "With Her Hands: Women’s Fiber Art from Gapuwiyak: The Louise Hamby Gift" has been on display at the Kluge-Ruhe Aboriginal Art Collection in Charlottesville.
 This exhibition features 100 artworks recently donated by Hamby that address topics of tradition and innovation, gender roles, generational change and relationships to place.
 Many of Wanapuyngu's works were included in this collection, such as baskets, necklaces, and gay’wu, string bags.
 During creation of the Hamby Collection, Wanapuyngu and her daughter, Anna, were consulted by Hamby.
 In July 2019, Wanapuyngu, along with her daughter and grandson, Ryan, were able to visit the Kluge-Ruhe in Charlottesville for three weeks, during which they helped the curation team at the Kluge-Ruhe and led workshops for visitors of the exhibition.